Countly/countly-sdk-documentation/nodejs/next.md

   </li>
   <li>
     <strong>storage_type</strong> - To determine which storage type will be applied.
-    The storage type options are file storage and memory storage.
+    The storage type options are file storage and memory storage (conf.storage_type("file") or conf.storage_type("memory")).
 If not set the default will be applied.
-If custom_storage_method will be used, do not use the storage type. (default: "file")
+    If custom_storage_method will be used, do not use the storage type. (default:
+    "file")
   </li>
   <li>
     <strong>custom_storage_method</strong> - User given storage method which